SpellholdStudios/Expanded_Thief_Stronghold/README.md

 ##### Version 2.9 &nbsp;(July 20, 2006)

-- Disabled the "Random Encounters" and the "Remove Improved Mae'Var" components.
+- Disabled the "*Random Encounters*" and the "*Remove Improved Mae'Var*" components.
 The random encounters may return, but right now I find them to be too annoyingly frequent.
 As for Mae'var, I like his "improveness" and feel the component to remove him is unneeded.
 - Also some minor tweakage and buglet fixes:
   - Fixed a problem with the area outside of the orc being flagged as a random encounter (no save) area.
   - Tweaked a few lines of dialogue.